simeononsecurity/simeononsecurity.ch/content/articles/mastering-cybersecurity-incident-response-guide/index.en.md

 ### Preparation for Potential Incidents

 Preparation is key to effective incident response.
 This involves defining policies and procedures, establishing a dedicated incident response team, and ensuring necessary resources and tools are in place.
-Furthermore, organizations should conduct risk assessments, develop incident response playbooks, and establish communication channels to enable swift and effective response when incidents occur.
+Also, organizations should conduct risk assessments, develop incident response playbooks, and establish communication channels to enable swift and effective response when incidents occur.

 During the preparation phase, organizations should also consider the importance of employee training and awareness programs.
 By educating employees about potential security threats and the proper response protocols, organizations can empower their workforce to play an active role in incident detection and reporting.